Professor Adrian Woolf MA MD

 My research and development work unites Nephrology, Urology, Genetics, Fetal Medicine and Histopathology clinical services with perspectives from Developmental, Cell Biology and Genomic sciences.

 I have published over 125 original research publications with a major focus on the kidney and urinary tract.
-I have supervised clinical and science students leading to eleven PhD, three MD and two MSc awarded theses.
+I have supervised clinical and science students leading to 13 PhD, three MD, two MSc and one MPhil awarded theses.

 From 2006-2009 I undertook a clinic at Great Ormond Street Hospital, London, focusing on renal tract malformations, which had an impact on diagnosis of these conditions and genetic counseling.
 With clinical genetics and adult nephrology colleagues, I established a similar clinic in the Royal Manchester Children's Hospital in 2010.
 In 2012, we established another clinic, in St Mary's Hospital, to assess adults with a family history of kidney disease.